PacificBiosciences/HiFi-16S-workflow/README.md

 put any words in the "condition" column) and run the workflow similar to the above.
 Remember to specify the `--outdir` directory to avoid overwriting existing results.

-The pipeline uses Slurm scheduler by default to run jobs on HPC.
-This can be changed in the `nextflow.config` file under `executor`.
-See Nextflow [documentation](https://www.nextflow.io/docs/latest/executor.html) on the available executors.
-CPUs for `VSEARCH`, `DADA2` and `cutadapt` can be specified as command line parameters as shown above.
+The pipeline uses "Local" by default to run jobs on HPC.
+This can be changed in the `nextflow.config` file under `executor` to utilize HPC scheduler such as Slurm, SGE etc using Nextflow's native support.
+For example, to use Slurm, simply open `nextflow.config` file and change `executor = 'Local'` to `executor = 'slurm'` and specify the partition to be used using `queue = PARTITION`.
+See Nextflow [documentation](https://www.nextflow.io/docs/latest/executor.html) on the available executors and parameters.
+CPUs for `VSEARCH`, `DADA2` and `cutadapt` can be specified as command line parameters using command line parameters.
 For all the other processes, they use any of the default labels in `nextflow.config` and can be changed according to your need.

-Pipeline is still under active development.
-The nextflow.config file by default will generate workflow DAG and resources report to help benchmarking the resources required.
+Note that the `nextflow.config` file by default will generate workflow DAG and resources report to help benchmarking the resources required.
 See the `report_results` folder created after the pipeline finishes running for DAG and resources report.